-The ADI score categorizes zip codes into Low Disadvantaged and High Disadvantaged [37].
-We consider Low Disadvantaged to be scores 1 through 4 and More Disadvantaged to be scores 5 through 9 based on socioeconomic factors.
-This variable is used to explore disparities in ICU admissions and the impact of SHIELD centers in different socioeconomic contexts.
+The Area Deprivation Index (ADI) score categorizes zip codes into Low Disadvantaged and High Disadvantaged [37].
+We consider Low Disadvantaged to be scores 1 through 4 and More Disadvantaged to be scores 5 through 9.
+This variable explores disparities in ICU admissions and the impact of SHIELD centers in different socioeconomic contexts.